 - Public Forces: GTE maintains a clear understanding with the police and military forces in Colombia that they are expected to respect the company’s human rights policy.
 In many cases, GTE provides training and resources to improve their human rights performance.

-Gran Tierra is participating in several human rights initiatives: an alliance with the Colombia Reintegration Agency to prevent child abuse in Puerto Asís and an alliance with the Antipersonnel Mines office of the Colombian government to support risk prevention training.
+Gran Tierra is participating in several human rights initiatives, including an alliance with the Colombia Reintegration Agency to prevent child abuse in Puerto Asís and an alliance with the Antipersonnel Mines office of the Colombian government to support risk prevention training.